arnimontana/SC50_labs/pset1/Mario/Readme.md

-mario_more.c - cofortable task solution
+mario_more.c - more comfortable task solution